pappas999/smartkey-poc/README.md

 ## Installation

 Set your `KOVAN_RPC_URL` [environment variable.](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html).
 You can get one for free at [Infura's site.](https://infura.io/).
 You'll also need to set the variable `PRIVATE_KEY` which is your private key from you wallet, ie metamask.
+Finally, you'll also need an API key from [World Weather Online](https://www.worldweatheronline.com/) set as an environment variable.
+You can obtain a free trial key from their site.

 ```
+export KOVAN_RPC_URL=www.infura.io/asdfadsfafdadf
-export KOVAN_RPC_URL='www.infura.io/asdfadsfafdadf'
+export PRIVATE_KEY=abcdef
-export PRIVATE_KEY='abcdef'
+export WWO_KEY=123456
 ```

 Then you can install all the dependencies.
 This project uses the [Hardhat](http://hardhat.org) development environment